Coal Mining Accident Attorneys

 Dangers of Coal Mining

 Working in coal mining has been one of the most dangerous professions in our nation's history.
-Although advancements in technology and safety regulations have helped, mine fires, explosions, and cave collapses still occur and cause serious injuries and loss of life.
+Although advancements in technology and safety regulations have helped, mine fires, explosions, and cave collapse still occur and cause serious injuries and loss of life.
 In the past decade, 450 people have died in mining accidents, many of them in the coal mining and other hard rock mining operations.

 Causes of Cave Collapse in Coal Mining